 Raleigh North Carolina Temple

-68th operating temple; closed for renovation; stone cladding the exterior walls
+68th operating temple; closed for renovation; stone cladding the front exterior walls and tower

 ServicesNO clothing rental available